trealla-prolog/trealla/README.md

 future/3 – Make a Future from a Prolog goal. future_all/2 – Make a Future that resolves to a list of the results of an input list of futures. future_any/2 – Make a Future that resolves as soon as any of the futures in a list succeeds. future_done/1 – Check if a future finished.
-(NOT YET IMPLEMENTED)
 ```

 See also `samples/testconcurrent.pl`.